DWI & Controlled Substances Attorney in Raleigh

 Various public awareness campaigns over the last several decades have called attention to the dangers of drunk driving, and North Carolina as well as other states have enacted strict laws with harsh punishments.
 Alleged offenders may be charged with the crime North Carolina General Statute § 20-138.1 defines as impaired driving, commonly referred to as driving while impaired, driving while intoxicated, or simply DWI.

 While this criminal offense is typically associated with alcohol, people may also be charged if police officers believe they were driving under the influence of a controlled substance or impairing substance.
-It is important to understand that these substances may include perfectly legal prescriptions or over-the-counter medications as well as illegal drugs.
+This includes Schedule I controlled substances, over-the-counter medications, and prescription drugs that can impair driving, even if taken within prescribed dosages.

 (919) 239-8448